soxford/Search/README.md

 # Search
-A (partial) Java library for solving problems with search algorithms.
+A (partial) Java library for solving problems with search algorithms, including examples.
-Currently uploaded as an eclipse project.
+<p>This is currently uploaded as an eclipse project.
-Includes an example implementation in the satnav package.
-This package includes the test cases which can be run as a JUnit test in eclipse.
+This project includes an example implementation in the satnav package.
+The satnav package includes the test cases in satnav.tests.
+These can be run as a JUnit test in eclipse.</p>